improvedk/improve.dk/source/_posts/avoiding-regressions-in-orcamdf-by-system-testing/avoiding-regressions-in-orcamdf-by-system-testing.md

 ## The downside to system testing

 Unfortunately system testing is no panacea; it has its downsides.
 The most obvious one is performance.
 A unit test is usually required to run extremely fast, allowing you to basically run them in the background on each file save.
 Each of these system tests takes about half a second to run, being CPU bound.
 Fortunately, they can be run in parallel without problems.
-On a quad core machine that’ll allow me to run 480 tests per minute.
-This’ll allow a manageable test time for a complete test set, while still keeping a subset test very quick.
-Usually a code change won’t impact more than handful of tests.
+On a quad core machine that'll allow me to run 480 tests per minute.
+This'll allow a manageable test time for a complete test set, while still keeping a subset test very quick.
+Usually a code change won't impact more than handful of tests.